gobit0dic/Salesforce-AWS-Eventbus/README.md

 Since Salesforces Winter '23 release, you are able to use a standard connection between Salesforce Core Cloud and Amazon AWS Eventbride.
 I'll show a simple PoC how to build a stable Pub/Sub channel between the two services.
 In addition, I'll show an example cost calculation which shows that it's an interesting solution for companies who are already using AWS or don't have a ESB in place yet.

 ## Advantages
-- AWS is pretty cost efficient compared to other middleware solutions
+- AWS is pretty cost-efficient compared to other middleware solutions
 - AWS can be setup via deployment as it supports Infrastructure As Code (IaC).
-Therefore it is a scalable solution to roll out for multiple customer
+Therefore, it is a scalable solution to roll out for multiple customer
 - Salesforce channel setup can also be deployed or created easy without in-deep integration knowledge
 - Pub/Sub (Fire & Forget) integration can easily support error handling and replay of missed events.
 In that case you don't need to build custom retry mechanism at your REST endpoint.
-Instead you can monitor the event propagation in Salesforce and you can use declarative solutions at AWS side like SQS/SNS for deadletter queues.
+Instead, you can monitor the event propagation in Salesforce and you can use declarative solutions at AWS side like SQS/SNS for deadletter queues.

 ## Simple Architecture Approach